bjg/2019-tudublin-cmpu4023/worksheets/2-authentication/README.md

 # Lab 2: Authentication

+Both parts of this lab are implemented in the same node project, using separate endpoints.

 ## Part 1: Database setup

 For the first part, the database simply consists of a users table with username and hashed_password, and a products table with product_id, name and price.